“It's not the years, it's the mileage...”

 The mission?
 To travel to every country on Earth… without flying.

 It took 4 years and 1 month… but I did it.

 On January 31, 2013 I entered the record books: the first person to visit every country in the world without flying.
 Along the way I devised, wrote, shot and presented the TV series Odyssey with Graham Hughes (aka Graham’s World).
 It was produced by Lonely Planet, commissioned by National Geographic and distributed by the BBC.
 It has been screened in over 50 countries around the world and made its North American début in December 2015.

 Since completing The Odyssey Expedition, I’ve talked about my adventures all over the world – on TV, on radio, online and in the press.
 I’ve spoken at The Telegraph Travel Show, The Century Club, Thinking Digital, TEDActive in California and six TEDx conferences.
 I also created a hit viral video of my journey called ‘One Second Every Country’ which has received over 1.5 million views.

 My achievement was officially certified by Guinness World Records in February 2014 and appeared in the 2015 edition of Ripley’s Believe It or Not! and the 2016 edition of the Guinness Book of Records.

 Not long after completing The Odyssey Expedition, I won Samsung’s SOS Island competition hosted by Survivorman Les Stroud.
-The grand prize was my own private Caribbean Island where I lived off-grid from 2014 to 2017; surviving the in wild, writing books, editing videos, hosting people from all over the world and secretly training a crack team of sloths to be ninja assassins.
+The grand prize was my own private Caribbean Island where I lived off-grid from 2014 to 2017; surviving the in wild, writing books, editing videos and hosting people from all over the world.